 Med-Peds Serves the Community and are Patient Advocates

 Our residents, faculty and health care staff are invested in our community and advocacy endeavors.
-During residency orientation, we provide residents the opportunity to participate in a poverty simulation as well as a tour of our community (see below) to foster awareness of community resources and barriers to care and opportunities for healthy living.
+There are many opportunities for advocacy, community engagement, and service through our Med-Peds residency program as well as through our categorical Internal Medicine and categorical Pediatric residency programs.
+Our residents also participate in experiences that help them further understand healthcare barriers and social determinates of health.
+For example, during residency orientation, we provide residents the opportunity to participate in a poverty simulation as well as a panel discussion with community resource leaders to foster awareness of community resources, barriers to care, and opportunities for healthy living.
 These experiences provide an overview to help residents think about their role as advocates for patients and their communities.

 Poverty Simulation

-During orientation, all residents participate in a poverty simulation, a guided experience designed to simulate the challenges of living with limited resources and help residents to better understand and empathize with our patients’ everyday stressors.
+During ChristianaCare orientation, all residents participate in a poverty simulation, a guided experience designed to simulate the challenges of living with limited resources and help residents to better understand and empathize with our patients’ everyday stressors.
+This window into many of our patient’s lived experience enables residents to think about their role as advocates for patients and their community.
 In addition, volunteers from a variety of community resources participate in the event and offer the opportunity to learn about the resources available to patients in Delaware.

 Community Tour (During orientation)